 The Forum Network is a space for experts and thought leaders—from around the world and all parts of society— to discuss and develop solutions now and for the future.
 Aiming to foster the fruitful exchange of expertise and perspectives across fields to help us rise to this critical challenge, opinions expressed do not necessarily represent the views of the OECD.
+This article was first published in February 2022.

 Today we are confronted with two interlocking global crises: a public health crisis of air pollution and the existential crisis of climate change.
 We have the opportunity to address these twin crises through an integrated approach that can deliver significant near-term health benefits and set us on the energy transition pathway necessary to address climate change.
 Adopting an integrated approach means targeting pollutants that warm the planet and harm our health, and prioritising solutions that advance cleaner air and climate goals.